-Northpoint College's mission is to equip students to participate in the continuing work of Jesus through a rigorous curriculum of academic study, applied learning, and personal spiritual transformation.
+Northpoint College's mission is to equip students to participate in the continuing work of Jesus through a rigorous curriculum of academic and theological studies, applied learning, and personal spiritual transformation.
 The admissions process is designed to be open and inclusive of all applicants who genuinely desire an educational experience within the framework of Northpoint's stated mission.